 Tests and diagnosis

-Your doctor diagnoses mastitis based on a physical examination, taking into account signs and symptoms of fever, chills and a painful area in the breast.
+Your doctor diagnoses mastitis based on a physical exam, taking into account signs and symptoms of fever, chills and a painful area in the breast.
 Another clear sign is a wedge-shaped area on the breast that points toward the nipple and is tender to the touch.
-As part of the examination, your doctor will make sure you don't have a breast abscess — a complication that can occur when mastitis isn't treated promptly.
+As part of the exam, your doctor will make sure you don't have a breast abscess — a complication that can occur when mastitis isn't treated promptly.

 Treatments and drugs

 Mastitis treatment usually involves: